Harshajny/ethforall/README.md

 Since we were working online and all the members were from different places , there was difficulty in collaborating and finding a perfect time to work together.
 Also since we had our classes and work it was a bit hectic to manage everything.
 We faced some difficulty in integrating the smart contract with the frontend.

+## Future scopes
+We plan to integrate push notifications and notify users of the status of donations made.
+Apart from that we wish to implement push chat providing a platform for the donator to chat with the NGO's.
+Also we wish to give users access to the plaform and let the NGO's distribute the donations through the plaform for the needy ones.